altdesktop/i3-dstatus/README.rst

 About
 -----

-*i3-dstatus is in the early phases of development and will need some adjustments to get right.
-If you use i3-dstatus, send me feedback!*

 i3-dstatus is a statusline generator for i3 that you can use to display system information you may be interested in. i3 comes with ``i3status`` which has many limitations.
 It has no plugin interface.
 It has no